DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

-Digis4Commits FAQ
+DigiByteProjects FAQ
 ===============

-What is Digis4Commits?
+What is DigiByteProjects?
 --------------------
-Digis4Commits is a website where people raise funds for any kind of project with DigiByte.
+DigiByteProjects is a website where people raise funds for any kind of project with DigiByte.

 Anyone can start collecting funds in a few clicks.
 You just have to explain what you're going to do with the funds and why people can trust you.